 - Slightly less supportive than other top picks

-For runners seeking a touch of stability, we found lots to love in the Nike Structure 25.
+Not everyone needs a full-stability shoe, and the Nike Structure 25 provides enough extra support for light overpronators.
 Light stability shoes, also called stable neutral shoes, incorporate design features that provide mild stability without the level of support found in shoes like the Brooks Adrenaline GTS 23.
-For runners who overpronate just a tad or run with a neutral stride but want some support, a stable neutral shoe could be a perfect choice.
+For runners who overpronate just a tad or run with a neutral stride but want some support — perhaps for easy day runs or when logging a lot of miles — a stable neutral shoe could be a perfect choice.

 Claimed Weight (men’s): 10 ounces (285 grams) | Drop: 8 millimeters